FormShantonu/NodeJs/node_interview_note.md

 * PUT is used for full updates, where the client provides the complete representation of the resource, while PATCH is used for partial updates, where the client provides only the changes to be applied.
 * PUT is idempotent, meaning that making the same request multiple times has the same effect as making it once, while PATCH may not be idempotent depending on the specific modifications applied.

+### Node js advance ###

+>What to do to maintain the performance of your node application and what technology you should use for it?
+Maintaining the performance of a Node.js application involves a combination of best practices in coding, monitoring, scaling, and employing the right technologies.
+Here's a comprehensive approach:

+Best Practices for Maintaining Performance

+1. Efficient Code Practices:
+  * Avoid Blocking Code: Ensure your code is non-blocking.
+Use asynchronous methods to prevent blocking the event loop.
+  * Use Promises and Async/Await: Modern syntax for managing asynchronous code which can lead to cleaner and more efficient code.
+  * Optimize Loops: Use appropriate loop constructs and avoid heavy computations inside loops.
+  * Minimize Middleware: Only use middleware that is necessary to reduce overhead.
+2. Memory Management:
+  * Avoid Memory Leaks: Ensure objects are not unintentionally kept in memory.
+  * Use Streams for Large Data: Instead of loading large data sets into memory, use streams to process data in chunks.
+3. Error Handling:
+  * Global Error Handler: Implement a global error handler to catch and log all uncaught exceptions.
+  * Graceful Shutdowns: Ensure your application can shut down gracefully, releasing all resources.
+4. Database Optimization:
+  * Indexing: Proper indexing of your database tables to speed up queries.
+  * Connection Pooling: Use connection pooling to manage database connections efficiently.
+  * NoSQL Databases: Use NoSQL databases like MongoDB for unstructured data where appropriate.
+5. Caching:
+  * In-memory Caching: Use Redis or Memcached to cache frequent queries.
+  * CDN: Use a Content Delivery Network to cache static assets and reduce server load.

+Technologies to Use

+1. Monitoring and Logging:
+  * PM2: A production process manager for Node.js applications with a built-in load balancer.
+  * Winston/Morgan: Logging libraries to capture and store logs.
+  * New Relic/AppDynamics: Advanced performance monitoring and APM (Application Performance Management) tools.
+  * Prometheus + Grafana: Monitoring and alerting toolkit paired with a visualization tool.
+2. Profiling and Debugging:
+  * Node.js Inspector: Built-in debugging tool for Node.js.
+  * clinic.js: Performance profiling suite to diagnose performance issues.
+3. Testing:
+  * Jest/Mocha: Testing frameworks to ensure your application works as expected.
+4. Security:
+  * Helmet: Helps secure your Node.js app by setting various HTTP headers.
+5. Containerization and Orchestration:
+  * Docker: Containerize your Node.js application for consistent environments.
+  * Kubernetes: Orchestrate your containers for scaling and management.
+  * Docker Compose: Simplifies the deployment of multi-container applications.
+6. Continuous Integration and Deployment (CI/CD):
+  * Jenkins/GitHub Actions/Travis CI: Automate testing and deployment of your Node.js application.
+  * Docker + Kubernetes: Automate deployment pipelines for containerized applications.

+Scaling Strategies

+1. Horizontal Scaling:
+  * Cluster Module: Utilize Node.js's cluster module to create child processes that share the same server port.
+  * Load Balancing: Use Nginx or HAProxy for load balancing across multiple instances.
+2. Microservices Architecture:
+  * Service-Oriented Architecture: Break down your application into smaller, independently deployable services.
+3. Serverless:
+  * AWS Lambda/Azure Functions: Utilize serverless functions for running pieces of your application code on demand.
+4. Database Scaling:
+  * Sharding: Distribute data across multiple database instances.
+  * Replication: Use database replication to enhance read performance and availability.

 ### Node js Error Handel ###

 >How we can handle error in node js?